maika-kanaka/ci3-eloquent/readme.md

 # CI3-ELOQUENT

-A simple eloquent for easier your life.
+A query builder++ on codeigniter3 for easier your life.

 ## HOW TO USE